-- Specify that a composite plan component is not subject to PBGC premium requirements or the PBGC guarantee. - Specify that contributions to the composite plan component and the legacy plan are not taken into account for purposes of withdrawal liability. - Specify that a legacy plan has no unfunded vested benefits if the plan: - o Is fully funded (using PBGC's assumptions, except as otherwise provided); - o Had no unfunded vested benefits for at least 3 of the last 5 plan years; and - o Is projected to be fully funded for the next 5 plan years.
+- Specify that a composite plan component is not subject to PBGC premium requirements or the PBGC guarantee. - Specify that contributions to the composite plan component and the legacy plan are not taken into account for purposes of withdrawal liability. - NOTE: This Act does not change any employer's responsibility for withdrawal liability to the legacy plan. - Specify that a legacy plan has no unfunded vested benefits if the plan: - Is fully funded (using PBGC's assumptions, except as otherwise provided); - o Had no unfunded vested benefits for at least 3 of the last 5 plan years; and - o Is projected to be fully funded for the next 5 plan years.